-The MPH is a two-semester, 42.5-credit program that may be pursued on a full- or part-time basis.
-It is organized around a core curriculum and seven career-oriented concentrations: clinical effectiveness, global health, health and social behavior, health care management and policy, law and public health, occupational and environmental health, and quantitative methods.
-Each concentration offers electives that allow students to explore in depth areas relevant to their personal career goals.
+The MPH is a two-semester, 45-credit program that may be pursued on a full- or part-time basis.
+It is organized around a core curriculum and seven career-oriented fields of study: clinical effectiveness, global health, health and social behavior, health management, health policy, occupational and environmental health, and quantitative methods.
+Each field of study offers electives that allow students to explore in depth areas relevant to their personal career goals.
 Moreover, the concentrations enable students in the interdisciplinary MPH program to establish a link with one or more of the school’s academic departments.
-There is a summer-only degree completion option within the clinical effectiveness and quantitative methods concentrations.
+There is a summer-only degree completion option within the clinical effectiveness and quantitative methods fields of study.

 Coming from around the globe, MPH students bring a wide variety of backgrounds and experiences to the program.
 The majority of these students are health professionals, with a minimum of three or more years of work experience, who are preparing for advancement in their organizations or for transition into new fields.